 [Editor's note: work in progress, not sure where - if anywhere - it's going.]

-"A ‘genie’ genie?"
-The air-quotes accompanied my confused look.
+"A 'genie' genie?"
+I asked.
+Air-quotes accompanied my question and confused look.

 "Quite right.
 Three wishes, no more, no less.
 And no malarkey!"